An effective Chebotarev density theorem for families of number fields, with an application to $\ell$-torsion in class groups: Verifying the conditions of the zero density theorem for families of Dedekind zeta functions

 \subsubsection{Exemplar case: $G = S_n$, $n=3$ or $n \geq 5$}

 Recall that when $n=3$ or $n\ge 5$, $S_n$ has one nontrivial, proper normal subgroup, namely $A_n$, which certainly appears as the kernel of the sign representation.
 Thus we must specify a ramification type $\Iscr$ so that the counting problem for fixed fields $\tilde{K}^{A_n}$ can be handled.
+We wish, for a fixed quadratic field $F \in Z_2(\Q,C_2)$, to count the number of degree $n$ fields $K \in Z_n(\Q,S_n;X)$ such that $\tilde{K}^{A_n}=F$.